 Ice Station Zebra is in my view one of the very best of Alistair MacLean’s thrillers, published at a time (1963) when he was at the peak of his powers.
-It only only benefits from superb use of classic MacLean settings it’s also one of his most cleverly plotted novels.
+It not only benefits from superb use of classic MacLean settings it’s also one of his most cleverly plotted novels.

 A radio message has been picked up from Drift Ice Station Zebra.
 Drift ice stations, temporary bases located on ice floes or ice islands that slowly drift through the Arctic Ocean, have been used extensively by the Russians and other nations for various kinds of scientific research.
 During the Cold War both the Soviet Union and the US used them also for intelligence-gathering purposes.
 The fictional Drift Ice Station Zebra is a British station ostensibly involved in meteorological research.